sawolej/complex_filter/README.md

 ## Usage

-To run the main script, navigate to the project directory and type:
+To run the main script, navigate to the directory with dataset and run in cmd:

 ```bash
 python path\to\main.py -f filename -p param